Overview

 • 100% Free Consultation

 Our simple view is that most people are better off keeping their existing term plan and adding more cover if needed.
-Never cancel your existing plan blindly.

 You can always check how much life cover you really need using our term cover calculator.
 Then, apply for any new plan and wait for it to be issued and get active.

-Later, you can easily think about reducing or cancelling the old policy.
+Later, you can easily think about reducing or canceling the old policy.
 Remember, once you lose a well-priced old plan, you may not get the same benefits again, especially if your health has changed.

 Frequently Asked Questions